 Dolores Sweeney - Patient Services Lead

-Beth Schuurmans is a mental health counselor and currently works as the Student Assistance Coordinator at Evergreen, supporting students in connecting with resources on and off campus.
+Beth Schuurmans is a licensed mental health counselor associate in Student Wellness Services.
 Beth earned her Bachelor’s Degree in Sociology from the University of North Carolina, then went on to obtain her Master’s Degree in Clinical Mental Health Counseling from Antioch University Seattle with a concentration in Multicultural Counseling.
 Beth works with her clients from a strengths-based, brief therapy approach and has a passion for supporting her clients in building resilience and self-efficacy to address systemic oppression and trauma.
-Throughout her career, Beth has dedicated her work toward mission of trans and queer liberation, and is passionate about working with LGBTQ communities.
-In her free time, Beth is a ceramics artist, audiobook aficionado, and avid traveler.
+Throughout her career, Beth has focused her work toward the mission of trans and queer liberation, providing individual therapy, group therapy, workshops, and support groups for LGBTQ communities.
+In her free time, Beth is a ceramics artist, avid traveler, and caretaker to an abundance of houseplants.

 Leslie graduated from Evergreen and went on to earn her M.S.W at The University of WA in 1997.
 As a Social Worker, she has a long history of working in social justice movements resulting in the co-founding of new programs and non- profit organizations, which brought her to work at Evergreen to continue to expand learning and growth.
 As a therapist she is experienced in working with depression, anxiety, trauma, grief and life transitions of all kinds.
 Her professional training includes EMDR, PTSD, and addiction treatment as well as LGBTQ, multicultural and relationship issues.
 Leslie works closely with the Vets Center on campus She has a particular interest in helping students to create healthy boundaries so that they can navigate their lives in a way that feels healthy and positive.
 She approaches therapy with respect, honesty, kindness and humor.
 In the summer you’ll find her laughing around a campfire and in the winter curled up with a good book.